IBM/dbb-zappbuild/build-conf/README.md

 applicationConfRootDir | Alternate root directory for application-conf location.
 Allows for the deployment of the application-conf directories to a static location.
 Defaults to ${workspace}/${application}
 requiredDBBToolkitVersion | Minimum required DBB ToolkitVersion to run this version of zAppBuild. requiredBuildProperties | Comma separated list of required build properties for zAppBuild/build.groovy.
 Build and language scripts will validate that *required* build properties have been set before the script runs.
-If any are missing or empty, then a validation error will be thrown. cleanConsoleOutput | Flag to log output in table views instead of printing raw JSON data impactBuildOnBuildPropertyChanges | Boolean property to activate impact builds on changes of build properties within the application repository impactBuildOnBuildPropertyList | List of build property lists referencing which language properties should cause an impact build when the given property is changed continueOnScanFailure | Determine the behavior when facing a scanner failure. true (default) to continue scanning. false will terminate the process.
+If any are missing or empty, then a validation error will be thrown. formatConsoleOutput | Flag to log output in table views instead of printing raw JSON data impactBuildOnBuildPropertyChanges | Boolean property to activate impact builds on changes of build properties within the application repository impactBuildOnBuildPropertyList | List of build property lists referencing which language properties should cause an impact build when the given property is changed continueOnScanFailure | Determine the behavior when facing a scanner failure. true (default) to continue scanning. false will terminate the process.